-Treatment of Indigenous Australians improved.
+The treatment of Indigenous Australians improved.
 From 1959 Indigenous Australians were allowed welfare benefits and after 1962 they were allowed to vote.
 In 1971 Indigenous Australians were included in the census for the first time.

 The Snowy Mountains Scheme

 From 1949 to 1974 a great civil engineering scheme was built the Snowy Mountains Hydro-electric Scheme.
-The plan was to collect the water from melting snow in the Australian Alps and divert it through tunnels to drive hydro-electric power stations.
+The plan was to collect the water from melting snow in the Australian Alps and divert it through tunnels to drive hydroelectric power stations.
 The water would then flow into rivers for irrigation.
 Over 25 years 16 dams were built, 12 tunnels, and 7 power stations.
 Workers from more than 30 nations toiled on the scheme.